GustavoWidman/tailscale-exit/README.md

 7. Once you've made sure everything is working, you can stop the container by doing Ctrl+C and then `docker compose down` (or `docker-compose down`)
 8. Run it in a detached manner by doing `docker compose up -d` (or `docker-compose up -d`) and don't worry about it anymore :)

+# Size in filesystem

+The image size, after built, is about 80MB-90MB.
+The folder itself (after deleting auth.key) is about 70-80KB.

 ## Notes

 - You can delete the `auth.key` file after you've made sure everything is working.